Frank Capone: Early life

-Capone was born in 1895 in Brooklyn, and he was the third son of the Italian immigrants Gabriele Capone (1865–1920) and Teresa Raiola (1867-1952).
-He was the brother of Vincenzo, Ralph, Al, Ermina, John, Albert, Matthew and Mafalda Capone.
+Frank Capone was born in 1895 in Brooklyn, and he was the third son of the Italian immigrants Gabriele Capone (1865–1920) and Teresa Raiola (1867-1952).
+He was the brother of Vincenzo, Ralph, Alphonse, Ermina, John, Albert, Matthew and Mafalda Capone.
 Frank and his brothers Al and Ralph became mobsters.
 Growing up in New York, both Frank and Al became involved in the Five Points Gang with mobster John Torrio.
 By 1918, Torrio had moved to Chicago to help a relative defend his rackets, and Torrio soon asked Al and later Frank to join him there.

 By 1920, Torrio had taken charge of the South Side Gang and the Prohibition era had started.
 As the gang increased in power and wealth, so did Al and Frank.

 Takeover of Cicero

 In 1923, Chicago voters elected a new mayor, William Dever, who proceeded to crack down on Torrio, the Capone brothers, and their South Side Gang.
 In response, Torrio tasked Al with creating speakeasies, brothels, and illegal gambling dens in Cicero, a Chicago suburb.
 Within a year, Capone had placed the Cicero city manager Joseph Z. Klenha and the town committeemen on the gang payroll.
 Frank Capone's job was to represent the gang in its dealings with the Cicero town council.
 Frank was mild-mannered compared to his brother Al, projecting the image of a respectable businessman, and always dressed in a neat suit.

 In the April 1, 1924 Cicero municipal election, Democratic Party politicians mounted a serious election challenge to Republican Klenha and his associates.
 To protect the gang's political control of Cicero, Frank unleashed a wave of terror on the city.
-He sent South Side gang members to the polling booths with submachine guns and sawed-off shotguns to make sure that local residents "voted right".
+He sent South Side Gang members to the polling booths with submachine guns and sawed-off shotguns to make sure that local residents "voted right".
 Uncooperative voters were assaulted and blocked from voting.
 Frank led an attack on an opponent's campaign headquarters, ransacking his office and assaulting several campaign workers.
 One campaign worker was shot in both legs and detained with eight other campaign workers, to be released when Election Day was over.